lightninglabs/lightning-dev-site/tutorial/01-lncli.md

 ```

 Note that this time, we supplied the `--push_amt` argument, which specifies the
-amount of money we want to other party to have at the first channel state.
+amount of money we want the other party to have at the first channel state.

 Let's make a payment from Alice to Charlie by routing through Bob:
 ```bash